 Why Nozzle Selection Matters

 Every nozzle is engineered for a specific throw distance (radius) and spray pattern (arc).
 Install a 15-foot nozzle where you need 10 feet of coverage, and you're watering your fence.
 Use a quarter-circle where you need a half, and you've created a permanent dry spot.
+It's also critical not to mix rotors and spray heads on the same zone—the precipitation rates are completely different.

 The right nozzle puts water exactly where your lawn needs it—no more, no less.